The Axis Mundi of Ecosystem Agents

 The older pre-Christian model had a great deal of stability, but it bound people to a kind of earthly absolutism.
 Christianity freed people to be anywhere, but . . . without being nowhere.
 The difference matters.
 The early Christian/medieval model meant that since Epiphany at least, the entire cosmos was sacred.
 But, the union of heaven and earth “needs” the participation, in a sense, of Christ’s body to make it manifest.
 And, since unity and diversity are present in Godhead Himself, the particularity of places and people should be preserved as well as the unity of all.
 Hence, the formation of lots of localisms throughout the pre-modern world, the kind of associations that Tocqueville thought essential to maintaining democracy.

 The problem came between the years 1400-1700, when people decided that they could dispense with all earthly incarnations of the sacred and just look to “Providence” from above.
 This in turn gave rise to ideas of universality of rights, of ideas, and so on.
-I don’t say that this was all bad–it helped create America, obviously.
+I don’t say that this was bad in itself–it helped create America, obviously.
 But it means that if a thing can be everywhere it can also be nowhere.
 Culture will be more ubiquitous, and less stable and impactful.

 All this means that Prog music, a byproduct of the cultural upheaval of the late 60’s, could not, and perhaps should not have lasted long.
 It used trappings of classical European culture sometimes with love, but also to subvert.
 Such is the nature of chaos.
 It comes and goes.